TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 26/Numbers 26.1.md

 ---

-And it came to pass after the plague, that Jehovah spake unto Moses and unto Eleazar the son of Aaron the priest, saying,
+It happened after the plague, that Yahweh spoke to Moses and to Eleazar the son of Aaron the priest, saying,